-The Union and Employer have agreed to undertake a review of remuneration structures and remuneration rates for positions covered by Parts 3 and 4 of this Collective Agreement.
-This aim of this review will be to establish appropriate benchmarks for the ongoing review of remuneration levels for these positions, and to consider whether any changes to remuneration structures are necessary to support attraction, retention and progression in these roles.
+The Union and Employer have agreed toundertaken a review of remuneration structures and remuneration rates for positions covered by Parts 3 and 4 of this Collective Agreement.
+The outcome is reflected in this agreement, with the parties committed to ongoing review of the effectiveness and application of the new approach recognising the is aim of this review will be to establish appropriate benchmarks for the ongoing review of remuneration levels for these positions, and to consider whether any changes to remuneration structures are necessary to support importance of attraction, retention and progression in these roles.
+Progression criteria are found with the relevant job descriptions.